hybridgroup/cylon/README.md

   also been removed from the main repo
 - create/update examples index page

+#### Repo Docs

+To import docs partials from Cylon adaptor repositories, run the `bin/import_repo_docs` script.

+This script will:

+- clone down Cylon adaptor repositories
+- extract all `docs/*.md` documents
+- add them as partials to `source/documentation/drivers/partials`

 ### Send your Pull Request

 When you have your code ready, create a new PR : `base: cylonjs.com` and `compare:"your_branch"`